Chapter 2:

 "I own many hotels.
 My hotels provide the best service.
 I am the king of service.
 Hihi."

 Our fellow guests were a regularly exchanged roster of travelling businessmen.
-We'd take our sweet time with breakfast and watch them run into the dining hall, scarf down some eggs, burn their lips on the terrible coffee and rush back out, their ties flapping in the breeze.
+We'd take our sweet time with breakfast while watching them run into the dining hall, scarf down some eggs, burn their lips on the terrible coffee and rush back out, their ties flapping in the breeze.
 I pitied them back then.
-Now...
+Nowadays...

 "Hey!"

 The second voice screamed into my ear and ripped me out of my sweet memories.
-I realized that credits were now rolling over the windowfront.
+I realised that the movie had already ended.
+Credits rolled over the window front.

 "Aren't you going to eat?
 What are you waiting for, huh!?
 This wasn't easy to get up here, you know..."